greek windmills

 How: Flight, Walk, Taxi, Greek Ferry System, Pick-up truck.

-Mishaps or illnesses: Developing a heat rash which was so bad it required a visit to a private medical clinic where I was injected with some unknown liquid - after which I very nearly fainted ; sneaking into a private upstairs area of Athens Airport to sleep until our flight the following morning - and being ejected by unimpressed security guards.
+Mishaps or illnesses: Developing a heat rash which was so bad it required a visit to a private medical clinic where I was injected with some unknown liquid - after which I very nearly passed out; sneaking into a private upstairs area of Athens Airport to sleep until our flight the following morning - and being ejected by unimpressed security guards.

 Greece was a real adventure.
 There was no plan and no advanced booking for hotels on these islands.
 This meant that as soon as we got itchy travel feet we could hop to another island.
-By the same token, if we found an island we really liked, or were becoming a little tired, we could rest up for more days than planned.
+By the same token, if we found an island we really liked, or were becoming a little tired, we could rest up for a few more days.
 This was my first holiday where there was a real sense of adventure: moving on from location to location and leaving the decision about when to move on, and to where, to the last minute.
 Nothing was booked in advance, including the accommodation.
-We merely filled in the itinerary as we went along - with only our incoming and outgoing flights acting as the nomadic bookends of the journey.
+We merely filled in the itinerary as we went along, with only our incoming and outgoing flights acting as the nomadic bookends of the journey.
 Everything else in-between was negotiable, flexible and "to be determined".
-Following the well-trodden backpacker tradition of leaving accommodation until the last minute, we'd arrive at the given port and step off the ferry to be surrounded by a gaggle of local islanders waving laminated signs hoping to rent us a spare room for the night.
-These were often intense but exciting moments, a veritable scrum of locals and tourists engaged in the art form of bartering.
+Following the well-trodden backpacker tradition of leaving accommodation until the last minute, we'd arrive in port and step off the ferry to be surrounded by a gaggle of local islanders waving laminated signs hoping to rent us a spare room for the night.
+These were often intense but exciting exchanges, a veritable scrum of locals and tourists engaged in the art form of bartering.
 If you are planning on approaching your trip like this, my advice is to take a pen and paper - handy tools to clarify prices and make sure an agreed price does not get translated into a higher one when you come to pay.
 Not having a bed for the night, and leaving it until we stepped off the ferry, was one of the most exciting aspects of our trip around the Cyclades.
-We had a ceiling amount per night over which we would not cross.
-Room owners, a real mixed bunch who were trying to let anything from entire luxury apartments to a renovated garage at the bottom of their garden, were keen to secure us for second and third nights, meaning we could often strike great deals over price - presumably because it meant they didn't have to make their way back down to the harbour the next day to get their next island hopper thus giving them a valuable afternoon off.
+We had a ceiling amount per night over which we would not go.
+Room owners, a real mixed bunch who were trying to let anything from entire luxury apartments to a renovated garage at the bottom of their garden, were keen to secure us for second and third nights, meaning we could often strike great deals over price - presumably because it meant they didn't have to make their way back down to the harbour the next day to get their next island hopper and thus giving them a valuable afternoon off in the Greek sun.

 The Greek ferries were fun to use and went a long way to making me feel more intrepid explorer than tacky tourist.
-The experience on board, after the general scrum of getting on and off, was often a restful affair.
-Indeed, it was frequently possible to find a quiet spot on the ferry where no other passengers were in order to watch the departure island fade into the distance and the new island hone into view.
+The experience on board, after the general scrum of boarding and disembarking, was often a restful affair.
+Indeed, it was frequently possible to find a quiet spot on the ferry where no other passengers were in order to watch the departure island fade into the distance and the next island ahead of us hone into view.
 There was also time, on occasion, to play cards.

-My only regret is that I didn't manage to take better and more numerous photographs of the adventures we had.
+My only regret about this trip is that I didn't manage to take better and more numerous photographs of the adventures we had.
 As it stands, the ones below represent the very best of what I have (and even these have had software applied to help bring them up to a publishable standard).
-My fortnight-long hopping around the Greek Islands in the Central and North Cyclades was in the pre-digital age and thus these are the best my old-style 35mm camera could muster back then.
+My fortnight-long hopping adventure around the Greek Islands of the Central and North Cyclades was in the pre-digital age and thus these are the best my old-style 35mm camera could muster back then.
 At least I have the memories.

 athens